 Parameter Actor Requirement DICOM Tag reconstruction to allow for the lowest possible radiation exposure.
 If the heart rate is too high, retrospective ECG gating with a target on 70-90% RR interval may be required to obtain optimal motion free images.
 Reconstructed Image Thickness Physicist Shall set to between 0.5mm and 1mm (inclusive).
 Slice Thickness (0018,0050) Technologist Shall set to between 0.5mm and 1mm (inclusive) if not set in the protocol.
 Reconstructed Image Interval Physicist Shall set to less than or equal to the Reconstructed Image Thickness (i.e. no gap, may have overlap).
 Spacing Between Slices (0018,0088) Technologist Shall set to less than or equal to the Reconstructed Image Thickness (i.e. no gap, may have overlap) and consistent with baseline.
-Reconstructed In- plane Voxel Size Physicist Shall set to less than or equal to 0.625mm (0028,0030) In-plane Spatial Resolution Physicist Shall validate that the protocol achieves an f50 value that is Greater than 0.35 mm -1 for both air and soft tissue edges.
+Reconstructed In- plane Voxel Size In-plane Spatial Resolution Physicist Shall validate that the protocol achieves an f50 value that is Greater than 0.35 mm -1 for both air and soft tissue edges.
 See section 4.1.
 Assessment Procedure: In-plane Spatial Resolution Pixel noise Physicist Shall validate that the protocol achieves a standard deviation that is < 30HU.
 See section 4.2.
-Assessment Procedure: Pixel noise Image Header Reconstruction Software Shall record in the DICOM image header the actual values for the tags listed in the DICOM Tag column "Protocol Design Specification" as well as the model-specific Reconstruction Software parameters utilized to achieve conformance.
-Reconstruction Field of View Technologist Shall ensure the Field of View spans at least the full extent of the thoracic cavity, but not substantially greater than that.
-Reconstruction Field of View (0018,9317) Image Header Reconstruction Software Shall record in the DICOM image header the actual values for the tags listed in the DICOM Tag column "Protocol Design Specification" as well as the model-specific Reconstruction Software parameters utilized to achieve conformance.
+Assessment Procedure: Pixel noise Image Header Reconstruction Software Shall record in the DICOM image header the actual values for the tags listed in the DICOM Tag column "Protocol Design Specification" as well as the model-specific Reconstruction Software parameters utilized to achieve conformance. ield of View of the thoracic cavity, but not substantially greater than Reconstruction Field of View (0018,9317) Image Header Reconstruction Software Shall record in the DICOM image header the actual values for the tags listed in the DICOM Tag column "Protocol Design Specification" as well as the model-specific Reconstruction Software parameters utilized to achieve conformance.